memcachier/dp/README.md

-        version         Display version of app deployed on remote server. logs            Display latest log output of app. run             Run a command on the remote server.
+        version         Display version of app deployed on remote server. logs            Display latest log output of app. run             Run a command on the remote server. ssh             Login to the remote machine using ssh.

 ### Git Required